The PFR Pedagogy: How We Practice Getting Rich

 The Filter for Human Judgment

-The core of the challenge is that we are all "infected" with cognitive biases; it is a fundamental part of our humanness.
-However, the goal of the PFR Pedagogy is certainly not to bypass our psychology.
-That would be like throwing the baby out with the bathwater.
-Our psychology contains our values, our goals, and our unique human judgment—all of which are essential for a well-lived life.
+We must be careful not to throw the baby out with the bathwater.
+While we are all "infected" with cognitive biases—a fundamental part of our humanness—the goal of the PFR Pedagogy is certainly not to bypass our psychology.
+Our psychology contains our values, our goals, and our unique human judgment, all of which are essential for a well-lived life.
+The challenge is not to eliminate our psychological impulses, but to filter them.

 Choice Architecture Meets Personal Habit